enkiga/Data-definition-language-DDL-/README.md

 - After creating tables, write SQL commands to:
   - Add a column Category (VARCHAR2(20)) to the PRODUCT table
   - Add a column OrderDate (DATE) to the ORDERS table which have SYSDATE as a default value
+- Write SQL commands to insert the following rows into the corresponding tables `https://i.imgur.com/DcLUzM5.png`

 ## Solution